MoinDalvs/Neural_Networks_From_Scratch/README.md

 #### Bias-Variance Tradeoff

+In order to understand how the deviation of the function is varied, bias and variance can be adopted.
+Bias is the measurement of deviation or error from the real value of function (Train data), variance is the measurement of deviation in the response variable function while estimating it over a different training sample of the dataset (Test Data)

+Therefore, for a generalized data model, we must keep bias possibly low while modelling that leads to high accuracy.
+And, one should not obtain greatly varied results from output, therefore, low variance is recommended for a model to perform good.

+The underlying association between bias and variance is closely related to the overfitting, underfitting and capacity in machine learning such that while calculating the generalization error (where bias and variance are crucial elements) increase in the model capacity can lead to increase in variance and decrease in bias.

+The trade-off is the tension amid error introduced by the bias and the variance.

 Bias vs variance tradeoff graph here sheds a bit more light on the nuances of this topic and demarcation:

 ![image](https://user-images.githubusercontent.com/99672298/186588607-d6505209-5c2c-4c8e-9153-b5aeafedf968.png)